-Electric shock can result from contact with:
+Electric shocks can result from contact with:

 - faulty electrical appliances or machinery